 Thinking about a trip to Florida in April and need some travel help?
 You’re in special luck on this one, as the Roundtript staff are born-and-raised Florida locals!

-April is a slower month for Florida, acting as a peaceful period before the Summer visitors start heading in.
+April in Florida is a slower month for travel, acting as a peaceful period before the Summer visitors start heading in.
 If you’re looking for a relaxing beach vacation or casual weekend trip to the Sunshine State, April is a great month to consider.